Nursing Home Neglect and Assisted Living Facility Injuries

-Nursing homes have an obligation and a duty to care for its residents.
-When a facility refuses to perform those duties, or its actions fall below a reasonable standard of care, this is neglect.
-Nursing home neglect can take many forms, including basic needs, personal hygiene, medical, emotional, and social neglect.
+Nursing homes have an obligation and a duty to care for their residents.
+When a facility refuses to perform those duties or its actions fall below a reasonable standard of care, this is neglect.
+Nursing home neglect can take many forms, including basic needs, personal hygiene, medical, emotional, and social negligence.
 Signs that a nursing home is neglecting a resident include:

 - Hazardous, unsafe, or unclean living conditions

 - Poor personal hygiene